ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 -  For APM 2.6, select **APM with External Compass**.
 -  For APM 2.5, select **APM (Internal Compass)**.

 If your external compass is in a non-standard orientation, you must manually select the orientation in the combo box (change from ``ROTATION_NONE``).
-Compass orientations are relative to the flight controller, not the airframe!
+When externally connected the COMPASS_ORIENT option operates independently of the AHRS_ORIENTATION board orientation option.

 Most users will then only need to press the **Live Calibration** button and perform a :ref:`Live Calibration <common-compass-setup-advanced_live_calibration_of_offsets>`.